-What is it?
 What is the big deal about Mikimoto?
 Surely you have heard his name.
 In the pearl business buyers love to throw around the Mikimoto name… especially by saying things like, “my Mikimoto’s” Other people have no clue …”miki-what?”
 So, I am here to tell you the big deal with Mikimoto!

 What else did Mikimoto do?
 He is a big deal because he put a whole lot of pearl divers out of business.
 The Persian Gulf was known for their natural pearls and divers were diving consistently for pearls.
 When cultured pearls flooded the market, the demand for natural pearls fell drastically and many people in the natural pearl industry lost their means and livelihood.
 For one, the divers in the Persian Gulf lost their jobs.

 So, who has Mikimoto pearls?
 Well, lots of people from the WWII generation.
 After the second world war when the Allied forces occupied Japan, they feared an illegal pearl trade.
 So, pearls sales were discouraged within Japan.
 Instead, the Japanese sold pearls in military stores frequented by Allied troops.
 See more on my post: Why does your grandmother have graduated pearls?